SEMICeu/LDES-implementation-reports/README.md

       </td>
     </tr>
 </table>
-If you want to share your Report feel free to open a pull request, GitHub or contact us at digit-semic-team@ec.europa.eu .
+If you want to share your Report feel free to open a [pull request](https://github.com/SEMICeu/LDES-implementation-reports/pulls), an [issue](https://github.com/SEMICeu/LDES-implementation-reports/issues) or contact us at digit-semic-team@ec.europa.eu .